Regional trade integration

 ITC provides countries technical assistance to:

-- analyse or review domestic frameworks in line with regional or continental commitments on trade-related issues from goods to e-commerce to investment and supports implementation of policy reforms to address gaps;
+- analyse or review domestic frameworks in line with regional or continental commitments on trade-related issues from goods to e-commerce to investment and support implementation of policy reforms to address gaps;

 - undertake country-level diagnostic assessments, develop roadmaps and monitoring frameworks for the implementation of policy reforms, and review or revise legislative and policy frameworks accordingly;